hummingdrone-co/hummingbot/README.md

 ## Playing
 - > **WARNING**: If your joystick reference is different than 'js1':
-    - Please find the command below in **hummingbot.launch** file and change the value part with yours.
+    - Please find the command below in **hummingbot.launch** file and change the value with yours.
         ```xml
         <param name="dev" type="string" value="/dev/input/js1" />
         ```